Towards Robust Surgical Automation via Digital Twin Representations from Foundation Models: Introduction

-Digital twins, computational replicas of the real world (physical twin) created and updated through sensor data analysis such as machine vision, offer an intermediary layer between the low-level processes (e.g., vision tasks) and the high-level scene analysis and automation tasks.
-This digital twin-based paradigm for automation offers a unifying framework for low- and high-level analysis and automation in a more generalizable and interpretable manner~\cite{Ding2024Jul}.
-To obtain the digital twin-based scene representation, previous works~\cite{shu2023twin, hein2024creating, killeen2024stand, Kleinbeck2024Jul} predominantly relied on external tracking devices and markers to ensure the robustness and accuracy of the system.
-While advancements in deep learning algorithms for computer vision, such as instance segmentation~\cite{HeGDG17maskrcnn, ChenPWXLSF0SOLL19htc, DingQY021DSC, KirillovWHG20Pointrend, cheng2021mask2former} and pose estimation~\cite{peng2019pvnet, he20206d, marullo20236d, hein2021towards,li2023tatoo,teufel2024oneslam}, offer an alternate vision-based, marker-less approach to extract the digital twin-based scene representation, these methods lack generalizability and fail when the observed scenario differs from the training data~\cite{ding2022carts, Ding2022RethinkingCR, ding2024segstrongc}.
-The recent emergence of vision foundation models~\cite{kirillov2023segment, ravi2024sam, wen2024foundationpose, yang2024depth, raiciu2006enabling, xiao2024spatialtracker} offers more generalizable tools for creating digital twin-based scene representations and developing robust machine perception~\cite{shen2024performance,oguine2024generalization}.
-These advancements can complement powerful LLM-based planners and robot control systems, creating a framework that affords the necessary flexibility, generalizability, and robustness to accelerate the advancement of surgical task automation.
+Digital twins (DT), computational replicas of the real world (physical twin) created and updated through sensor data analysis, such as machine vision, offer an intermediary layer between the low-level processes (e.g., vision tasks) and the high-level scene analysis and automation tasks.
+This DT-based paradigm for automation offers a unifying framework for low- and high-level analysis and automation in a more generalizable and interpretable manner~\cite{Ding2024Jul}.
+To obtain the DT representation, previous works~\cite{shu2023twin,hein2024creating,killeen2024stand,Kleinbeck2024Jul} predominantly relied on external tracking devices and markers to ensure the robustness and accuracy of the system.
+While advancements in deep learning algorithms for computer vision, such as instance segmentation~\cite{HeGDG17maskrcnn,ChenPWXLSF0SOLL19htc,DingQY021DSC,cheng2021mask2former} and pose estimation~\cite{peng2019pvnet,he20206d,marullo20236d,hein2021towards,li2023tatoo,teufel2024oneslam}, offer an alternate vision-based, marker-less approach to extract the DT representation, these methods lack generalizability and fail when the observed scenario differs from the training data~\cite{ding2022carts,Ding2022RethinkingCR,ding2024segstrongc}.
+The recent emergence of vision foundation models~\cite{kirillov2023segment,ravi2024sam,wen2024foundationpose,yang2024depth,raiciu2006enabling,xiao2024spatialtracker} offers more generalizable tools for creating DT representations and developing robust machine perception~\cite{shen2024performance,oguine2024generalization}.
+These advancements can complement powerful LLM-based planners and robot control systems, creating a framework that affords the necessary robustness to accelerate the advancement of surgical task automation.